MozammilQ/cross_calib/README.md

 Whatever I understood, the way they make pulses and the sequence of pulses they apply, I have tried to do it with qiskit.pulse

 Right now, I have made different python scripts for different experiments like rabi ramsey etc all are within experiments directory and then in a main script cross_calib.py on this directory I will call those pulse functions in the way it has been implemented in the paper.

-qiskit.providers.ibmq.experiment

-This sevice is not available to all accounts.

 So, I am just making pulses and sending jobs to ibmq_armonk.

 ibmq_armonk overloaded!
+actaully, not calibrated for 3 days now!